 Material

 Scratching posts come in many different materials, with sisal rope, carpet, and cardboard being the most common.
-Research shows that the ideal scratching post for cats is sisal rope, but cats that are 10 years or older seem to prefer carpet scratchers.
+Research shows that the ideal scratching post for cats is sisal rope, but cats 10 years or older seem to prefer carpet scratchers.

-Basically, you might need to do a bit of experimenting.
+You might need to do a bit of experimenting.
 If you have a sisal rope post and your cat doesn’t seem that interested in it, try a carpet or cardboard one.

 Sturdiness